linfengisep/AdvancedJavaScript/AdvancedJavaScript-Breakdown.md

 assign function to a variable
 pass function as argument to other function return function in function.
 ### Array
 ### Object

+### HOF:high order function
+definition: function which can take another function as argument or return another function is called HOF. advantage:subcontract sub reponsiblity to it, instead of we define the data, we define what to do with the data all by ourselves.

+take example in hof.js,

+### Closures
+benefit:
+1.lexical scope.
+created lexical scope, make the inner function could access the outside resources;
+2.memory efficiency
+3.encapsulation

 Function, Array, Object